asifrahaman13/aldrax/README.md

 ## About the application 👨🏻‍🚀

-Full stack application to io interact with sample sqlite database.
+Full stack application to io interact with sample SQLite database through natural language.
+Users can interact in natural language.
+Train the existing system with more simple queries to make the system more accurate.

 ![Screenshot from 2024-07-16 23-02-06](https://github.com/user-attachments/assets/73b40d29-56db-4e78-b8ee-a591cc709b3f)